bodiddlie/reblog/app/routes/rotjs-tutorial/part9.md

 As I worked on this chapter I became increasingly aware of how much code was getting added to the `input-handler.ts` file.
 Most of the code we've been adding in there has to do with actions and not actual input handling.
-In the beginning of this series it made some sense since actions were just a result of handling input.
+In the beginning of this series it made sense since actions were just a result of handling input.
 Now that we've added items and AI, actions can be produced as a result of several things, not just a key being pressed.
 So to start let's move all the actions out of `input-handler.ts` and into their own file.
 Create a new `actions.ts` file and add the below: